LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="PasswordlessLoginByPhone-get-">Passwordless Login by Phone (GET)</h4>
- API can be used to send a One-time Passcode (OTP) provided that the account has a verified PhoneID [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/passwordless-login/passwordless-login-by-phone)
+ API can be used to send a One-time Passcode (OTP) provided that the account has a verified PhoneID

 ```java